leonlwwang/png-to-midi/README.md

 I used [midifile](https://github.com/craigsapp/midifile), [lodepng](https://github.com/lvandeve/lodepng), and the [CS225 PNG/HSLAPixel libraries](https://github.com/cs225-illinois/release-f22/tree/main/mp_stickers/lib) to provide infrastructure for the codebase.
 These libraries can be accessed in `./lib`.

 All major files in the codebase are located in `./src`.
 The algorithms and traversals are located in `./src/algorithms/`.

-## Tests

-The test suite is located in `./tests`.